DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v1.0-pre/_reference.md

         integer
       </p>
       <p class="govuk-body">
-        The upper bound of the age range of children taught on the course.
+        The upper bound of the age range of children taught on the course (read-only).
       </p>
       <p class="govuk-body">
         Example: <code>11</code>